yashrif/yashrif/README.md

-# Yashrif Arifin&mdash;@yashrifarifin
+# Yashrif&mdash;@yashrifarifin

-Hi, I'm Yashrif&mdash;a student currently studying at JU who is passionate about making dynamic web and desktop applications.
+Hi, I'm Yashrif Arifin&mdash;a student currently studying at JU who is passionate about making dynamic web and desktop applications.
 I'm currently working on a few projects, but I'm always looking for new opportunities to learn and grow.
-Find out more about me at [yashrif.github.io/Yashrif](https://yashrif.github.io/Yashrif).
+Find out more about me at [yashrif.github.io](https://yashrif.github.io).

 ## Get in touch